ResearchComputing/Documentation/docs/storage/petalibrary/rclone.md

 ## Verify rclone config

-You can verify your settings by running 'rclone config show'.
+You can verify your settings by running `rclone config show`.
 The results from the example above looked like this after running through the initial configuration:

 ```
 $ rclone config show